 The temporary admission procedure is intended for foreign goods which are used in the customs territory only for a limited period of time and do not have to be released into free circulation.

 Import tax is generally to be levied only on foreign goods that remain in Switzerland permanently.
 It is usually not justified to levy duties if the imported goods are re-exported after being used temporarily.
-The customs temporary admission procedure with a temporary admission procedure form (ZAVV) was created for cases such as this.

 In the case of a written customs declaration, form no. 11.73 (PDF, 858 kB, 15.10.2010) (security in the form of a surety bond) or form no. 11.74 (PDF, 856 kB, 15.10.2010) (security in the form of a cash deposit) is to be used.

 Form no. 11.87 (PDF, 769 kB, 15.10.2010) (see Termination of the customs procedure) is to be used upon re-exportation to complete the procedure.